-Taking your vehicle for a car wash may seem a good way of keeping your car nice and clean but actually it could be causing damage.
-Every car owner likes to drive a clean car but they don’t wash their cars themselves.
-Leaving someone else to do a cheap wash could leave your paintwork in trouble from scratches and swirl marks.
+Taking your car for a wash may seem a good way of keeping it looking great but it may actually be causing damage.
+Leaving someone else to wash your car could leave your paintwork in trouble because incorrect car washing techniques can cause scratches and swirl marks.

 Table of Contents

 Automated car washes are popular because as the owner, you just need to sit in the car.
 However, automated car washes can cause more damage than good.
 Imagine how many cars go through the same automated car wash before your car goes through.
 Your car will be using the same brushes/cloths that pick up the same dirt and are then wiped all over your car.

 Automated car washes are also quite cheap, which is due to the owners wanting to make more profit.
 This means they cut corners when it comes to the products used, which includes the car wash soap.
 Some cleaners can be be too acidic and strip any wax from the paintwork.

 If you cannot wash your car yourself, ensure that you look for a hand car wash business.
 Although this isn’t as good as doing it yourself, it’s still better than automated car washes.
 Good signs that a hand car wash is worth going to include: